Rookout/docs/docs/dotnet-setup.md

 #### Running with a Debugger \ Analysis tool
 You are using Rookout side-by-side with another debugger \ Analysis tool such as VisualStudio or another Instrumentation analysis tool.
-We Advise not to run the application without a debugger due to unexpected behavior.
+We advise not to run the application without a debugger due to unexpected behavior.

 ## Dependencies